dboddie-canonical-work/disgorged-docs/ros-faq-troubleshooting.rst

    -  The data will also be available from the host in: ``~/snap/YOUR_SNAP_NAME/current/ros``

    ROS 2 communication library is trying to use the shared memory mechanism.
 Don’t worry, even if you see this error, the messages are going to be transmitted (just not through shared memory).
-If you want to use the shared memory of ROS 2 within snap, visit: :ref:`ROS 2 shared memory in snap <31214>`
+If you want to use the shared memory of ROS 2 within snap, visit: :ref:`ros-2-shared-memory-in-snaps`

 -  Calling ``snapcraft`` give the following error: \``\` Failed to install GPG key: unable to establish connection to key server ‘keyserver.ubuntu.com’